Southern hemisphere retail: more alike than different

-You’re making a mistake if you’re writing off the southern hemisphere (SH) as your counter-season retail cousins.
-There are big changes in key southern hemisphere markets, like South Africa and Australia, that all retailers should know about.
+Retailers are making a mistake if they’re writing off the southern hemisphere (SH) as their counter-season retail cousins.
+There are big changes in key markets, like South Africa and Australia, that all retailers should know about.

 Growing local and international competition

-For so long, SH had it pretty sweet – thanks to geography and seasons, its niche market was largely unappealing to international retailers.
-In the last few years however, there has been continued growth of both local and international competition.
+For so long, SH had it pretty sweet.
+Thanks to geography and seasons, its niche market was largely unappealing to international retailers.
+However, in the last few years there has been continued growth of both local and international competition.

-New overseas entrants to the SH market mean that local South African retailers have limited retail expansion opportunities.
-The major players there are now needing to seek out new African emerging markets as well as international markets through acquisitions and licence agreements.
+New overseas entrants to the SH market meant that local South African retailers have limited retail expansion opportunities.
+The major players there are now seeking out new African emerging markets, as well as international markets through acquisitions and license agreements.

 Even SH retailers who don’t want a slice of the international pie should be thinking more globally.
 But to do that, some internal processes need to shift.